vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/firewall/stats/rules
 Working With Distributed Firewall Rule Hit Counts
 ----
-You can retrieve and reset the rule hit count statistics for a given rule.
+You can review and reset the distributed firewall hit count.

 Parameter |  Description
 ---|---